Best Wireless PlayStation 4 Headsets Android Central 2020

 For all of your audio needs

-Another gaudy headset with a low battery life, but the Logitech G933 Artemis Spectrum is good for just about anything thanks to its multiple source audio mixing support and 7.1 surround sound.
+It might be another gaudy headset with low battery life, but the Logitech G933 Artemis Spectrum is good for just about anything.

 The best wireless headset all-around is easily the SteelSeries Arctis 7.
 It's quite affordable, stylish, and provides a wonderful audio experience whether you're concerned with its microphone or headset itself.
 On top of that, it has one of the best battery lives out there and comes with customization software to make it even better.